-When tiling in wet areas, you’ll need to achieve 95% coverage.
-Only 5% of the tile surface should be left untouched by the tile adhesive.
+You’ll need to achieve 95% coverage when tiling in wet areas.
+Only 5% of the tile surface should be untouched by the tile adhesive.

 Pro Tip: Add a PVA bonding agent to the thinset mortar to retain flexibility and stop cracking.